USCRPL/mbed-cmake/README.md

 ## Getting Started
 Interested in trying mbed-cmake?
 Follow these steps:
-1. Clone or download this repository and rename it as your project folder.
+1. Clone [the example project](https://github.com/USCRPL/mbed-cmake-example-project): `git clone --recursive https://github.com/USCRPL/mbed-cmake-example-project.git`
+1. Update the mbed-cmake submodule to the latest version: `git submodule foreach git pull origin master`
 2. [Set up the toolchain and other dependencies on your machine](https://github.com/USCRPL/mbed-cmake/wiki/Toolchain-Setup).
 3. [Configure mbed-cmake for your processor target](https://github.com/USCRPL/mbed-cmake/wiki/Project-Configuration).
 4. [Set up the upload methods you need](https://github.com/USCRPL/mbed-cmake/wiki/Upload-Methods), then test them with the included hello world program.
 5. Add your own code and [write CMake buildfiles to build it](https://github.com/USCRPL/mbed-cmake/wiki/CMake-Cookbook).

+Note: mbed-cmake can be used either as a Git submodule, or by just downloading the files and including them directly in your repo.
+If submodules aren't your thing, then just download this repo and the example repo as zips instead of the first two steps above.
+Don't forget to check back here for updates!

 ## Example
 Simple MBed OS applications can be built with a single CMake command: